mediamonks/muban/docs/14-connectors.md

 + themes/custom/mycustomtheme_theme
 ```

-Right there would be nice to create following nested directories:
+Right there would be nice to create the following nested directories:

 ```
 + themes/custom/mycustomtheme_theme/components/[component-name]
 ```

-In our case it gonna look like this:
+In our case it will be looking like this:
 ```
 + themes/custom/mycustomtheme_theme/components/c01-hero
 ```
 ** In Muban source/frontend/src/app/component/block you need to copy your c01-hero (data.yml, c01-hero.hbs) files into your newly Drupal created component folder.

-<br><br>Finally your drupal theme structure will look like this:
+Finally your drupal theme structure will look like this:
 ```
 + themes/custom/mycustomtheme_theme/components/c01-hero
   +++ data.yml